B.S.C.E. in Civil Engineering

-Freshmen may directly enroll in the Civil Engineering program with an ACT Math score of at least 25 (or SAT equivalent) and 3.0 high school core GPA.
-Students transferring into the program must have at least 2.25 cumulative GPA as well as 25 ACT Math score or at least a B in MATH 125.
+Freshmen may directly enroll in B.S.C.E. with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
+Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.

 Lucy Priddy, PhD

 Dr. Priddy is the Associate Technical Director for Military Engineering at US Army Engineer Research & Development Center in Vicksburg, MS. She graduated from the University of Mississippi with a Bachelor of Science in Civil Engineering degree in 2002.
 While at the university, she served as the president of ESB, Tau Beta Pi, and ITE.